Ollie-HB/Ollie-HB/README.md

 - I'm a passionate Liverpool supporter (hailing from the Wirral), and I attend as many live games as I possibly can! 🔴 ⚽
 - Travelling brings me the most joy in my spare time - some of my more interesting trips were to Japan, South Korea, Nepal, India, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
-- - I'm a keen golfer, though I'm very much a work in progress.. ⛳ 🐯
+- I'm a keen golfer, though my game is very much a work in progress.. ⛳ 🐯
 - Healthy living and cooking are part of my day-to-day life - I like to work out a few times a week and enjoy regularly trying new dishes and cuisines! 🏃 🍴